h1geki/flashcards/README.md

 - [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh

 ## FlashCards app
 FlashCards is a simplified version of Quizlet.
 You can create your own decks and add flashcards to them for study.
-App also has responsive design
+App also has responsive design.
+Technology Stack: TypeScript, React, mockapi.io, Vite